Aviation Human Factors looks at Social Psychology Responsibility related to Motivation and Demotivation

 Motivation is VITAL to Aviation Maintenance and Safety

-Safety First - Enthused with good intentions a mechanic may be motivated to complete a difficult task without having the required competence or for which they are not qualified.
-Clearly this is NOT Ok and our focus must always be on Safety & Compliance.
+Safety First - Enthused with good intentions, a mechanic may be motivated to complete a difficult task without having the required competence or for which they are not qualified.
+Clearly, this is not okay, and our focus must always be on Safety & Compliance.

 · Displays an Indifference to the job